Leaf-Agriculture/docs/docs/field_boundaries_endpoints.md

 - `leafUserId`, only matches files from this user (string).
 - `page`, an integer specifying the page being fetched
-- `size`, an integer specifying the size of the page
+- `size`, an integer specifying the size of the page (defaults to 20)

 These last two parameters are used exclusively for paging through results.